-- A. To maintain a well-balanced and broad collection of materials for information, inspiration, reference, research, and recreational resources.
-The collection aims to meet the diverse cultural, informational, educational, and recreational needs of Berkley residents.
-The library collects and makes information accessible in a variety of formats that represent a wide range of views, expressions, opinions, and interests. - B. To support the democratic process by providing materials for the education and enlightenment of the community. - C. To be good stewards of taxpayer and donated funds.
+- A. To maintain a well-balanced and broad collection of materials for information, reference, and research. - B. To support the democratic process by providing materials for the education and enlightenment of the community. - C. To provide recreational resources.

 IV.
 RESPONSIBILITY